 Safety and security

 Unexploded landmines dating back to 1982 remain on the Falkland Islands.
 All mine fields are fenced off with barbed wire and identified with red warning triangles.
-Do not enter the mine fields and do not damage or remove the fences or signs.
+Don't enter the mine fields and don't damage or remove the fences or signs.

 Eco-tourism and recreational activities